 -Katrina Kittle, author of Morning in This Broken World

 "With insight and love, Christina Consolino presents us with a beautiful story of a family touched by dementia, aging parents, and life's ongoing challenges.
 She balances both the happy and the difficult moments while looking to the future and the possibility of renewal.
 The Weight We Carry is a gift."

--Jenn Bouchard, author of First Course and Palms on the Cape
+-Jenn Bouchard, author of First Course

 "Truth-filled, gritty, and informative, The Weight We Carry is based in a reality that every person would find enthralling and endearing.
 Aging parents with health conditions are a part of life for many, and this story provides a window into the struggles that adult children face and sustains hope for not only surviving but thriving.
 This important novel will remain in my heart for a long time."

-- C. D'Angelo, award-winning author of The Difference and The Visitor
+-C. D'Angelo, award-winning author of The Difference and The Visitor

 "With literary realism reminiscent of the work of author Anne Tyler, Consolino has a gift for depicting the complications of family life---marital discourse, sibling rivalry, resentment, denial, and emotional plunges and flares---as well as the mundane that mark her characters' days.
 By sharing each point of view, Consolino highlights how identity and sense of belonging tug at the fabric of family, particularly during a time of crisis.
 Finally, the author provides us with closure that is both sweet, satisfying, and honest.
 A must read!"